PabloThePilot/PabloThePilot.Github.IO/README.md

 (15) Go-arounds.

 How long does this take?
 Well that is entirely dependent on you.
-If I have to drag you through it, about a month.
+If I have to drag you through it, about three months.
 If you come in and say "I am ready to challenge sixty one dot eighty seven delta three through seven today" a lot less than a month.

 How often should I be training?
 2 to 3 times a week.
 Any less and you will have to re-learn what you already acquired every time you come in.
 More is certainly appreciated, though it is beneficial to sleep on it and alow your brain to make the neccessary connections while you dream of flying.
 This is a good indicator that you are learning.
 In the begining you will saturate after about an hour of flight. as you progress, you will get more out of longer flights.